-The value of volunteer labor can also be used for the project sponsor's match, up to 25%.
-A volunteer's donated time should be valued at \$12/hour, unless the person is professionally skilled in the work being performed on the project.
+The value of volunteer labor can also be used for the project sponsor's match.
+A volunteer's donated time should be valued at the current minimum wage rate per hour, unless the person is professionally skilled in the work being performed on the project.
 When this is the case, the wage rate this individual is normally paid for performing this service may be used.
 Use the Individual and Volunteer Time Record for each volunteer who works on an aspect of the project.
 The description of work must be tied directly to the project's scope.
 Both the volunteer and the project manager must sign the Individual and Volunteer Time Record.